artisan-roaster-scope/artisan/_posts/2023-12-14-pgc-Partner.md

 link: https://doc.artisan.plus/partners/
 ---

 We welcome our new partner [Prime Green Coffee](https://primegreencoffee.org/) from New Jersey, to our [artisan.plus bean supplier partner program](https://doc.artisan.plus/partners/).
-[Prime Green Coffee](https://primegreencoffee.org/) offers finest unroasted coffee from suppliers around the world and excells in green coffee for home roasters.
+[Prime Green Coffee](https://primegreencoffee.org/) offers finest unroasted coffee from suppliers around the world and excels in green coffee for home roasters.

 All [Prime Green Coffee](https://primegreencoffee.org/) bean data is now directly available on [artisan.plus](https://artisan.plus) together with exclusive coupon codes.